MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Conclusion

 \section{Conclusion}

-In this paper, we have introduced Multi-Objective Counterfactuals for Design (MCD), a specialized counterfactual optimization method for design tasks.
-We first discussed previous counterfactual optimization approaches, many stemming from machine learning explainability literature.
+In this paper, we have introduced Multi-objective Counterfactuals for Design (MCD), a specialized counterfactual search method for design modification tasks.
+We first illustrated how design modification can be addressed through counterfactual search and what attributes comprise a strong design modification.
 We then identified key limitations with existing works, particularly their inability to sample multi-objective queries and the inherent coupling of the optimization and sampling process.
-Next, we demonstrated using 2D examples how MCD solves these two challenges.

-We presented a bicycle frame optimization problem and showed how MCD's support of multi-objective queries allows it to recommend meaningful modifications to a query design which improves structural performance.
-We then identified that although previous counterfactual search models have not supported cross-modal queries, advancements in multi-modal learning reasonably allow counterfactuals to be queried in different data modalities.
-Next, we showcased how MCD can be queried with text prompts, and illustrated how MCD's decoupling of optimization and sampling allows it to visualize complex objective manifolds without re-optimization.
-Finally, we asked MCD to generate counterfactuals given a multimodal text, image, and parameter query.
-By effectively recommending design modifications to match these queries, MCD demonstrated that it can support complex multimodal queries.
+Next, we demonstrated how MCD solves these two challenges using several case studies from the challenging real-world engineering problem of bicycle design.
+We first showed how MCD's support for multi-objective queries allowed it to recommend meaningful modifications to improve the structural efficiency of bicycle frames.
+We then showed that MCD can leverage cross-modal evaluators to identify counterfactuals that satisfy highly subjective requirements specified through images or text prompts.
+We finally showed that MCD can individually customize design modifications (such as for a user's biomechanical attributes), while simultaneously optimizing for quantitative performance requirements and subjective design requirements.

-All in all, MCD is a valuable tool for designers looking to optimize their designs and design automation researchers looking to interact intuitively with their models.
-We are excited to release our code and examples at \url{http://decode.mit.edu/projects/counterfactuals/} and anticipate a variety of interesting use cases across the community.
+All in all, MCD is a intuitive computatonal design tool that can quickly recommend design modifications customized to fulfill both quantitative and subjective design requirements.
+We are excited to release our code, demos, and experiments at \url{http://decode.mit.edu/projects/counterfactuals/} and anticipate a variety of interesting use cases across the community.